 Skip to main content

-Ombuds Case Material, Stories, and Teaching Notes
+Ombuds Case Material, Stories, Teaching Cases, and Teaching Notes

-During her career as an organizational ombuds at MIT and as an adjunct professor of negotiation and conflict management at the MIT Sloan School of Management, Mary Rowe has written true stories about ombuds work and leadership, numerous articles that incorporate deidentified, disguised case material drawn from ombuds practice, and Teaching Notes.
+During her career as an organizational ombuds at MIT and as an adjunct professor of negotiation and conflict management at the MIT Sloan School of Management, Mary Rowe has written true stories about ombuds work and leadership, numerous articles that incorporate deidentified, disguised case material drawn from ombuds practice, and Teaching Cases and Teaching Notes.
 This page brings all this material together in one place.

 I. True Stories about Ombuds Work and Leadership